 What Is Noise is an award-winning ensemble that has performed throughout the United States.
 The ensemble made its Carnegie Hall debut in May of 2014 as part of their “American Stories” concert tour that included performances in Florida, South Carolina, North Carolina, Virginia, and New York.
+Their debut album “Equivocal Duration” was released in 2019 through Centaur Records.
 What Is Noise is a 501(c)(3) non-profit organization that is passionate about building community through music by performing culturally relevant concerts that connect audiences with musicians and composers of their time.
 The sextet remains a strong advocate for new music and educational outreach.

 What Is Noise have been described as an ensemble that is “precise, expressive, and convincing” (Composer Joshua William Mills).
 An ensemble that “demands your attention again and again” (Violinist Benjamin Sung).
 What Is Noise has “the kind of energy and ability to project ideas that really captivates an audience” (Composer Don Freund).
 “Their technical skill and nuanced expression left me speechless” (Composer Al Kovach).

 Members of What Is Noise hail from Michigan, New York, North Carolina, Texas, and South Korea.
 The ensemble’s name comes from an idea expressed by Jacques Attali in his book Noise: The Political Economy of Music that music has lost some of its inherent social value, as it has increasingly become a commodity.
 He expresses that there is intrinsic importance in the connection of the composers and performers with their shared community, and this is the way to obtain meaning through new composition.

 Board of Directors: